·4 min read·Caligari

 Callback Opportunities

-Joke DNA doesn’t account for delivery.
-A structurally weak bit in the hands of a great performer can kill.
-A structurally pristine bit delivered flat will die.
-The writing is only half the equation.
+It doesn’t account for performance.
+A structurally broken bit in the hands of the right performer can absolutely kill.
+A structurally perfect bit delivered flat is furniture.
+The analysis lives on the page.
+The laugh lives in the room.

-Joke DNA works best when your material is already organized in one place — here’s how to build that system.
+Joke DNA works best when your material lives in one place.
+Here’s how to build that system.

 Ready to try it?